mundinyol-bcn/barcelona/README.md

 Since 2008 Mundiñol has been strengthening ties between Spain and Asian countries through Spanish, Catalan and Asian languages such as Japanese, Chinese, Korean and more.

-We meet every week to practise Spanish, Catalan and other Asian and European languages.
+We meet every week in Barcelona to practise Spanish, Catalan and other Asian and European languages.

 Monday, 20:45 - 22:50